KennieNP/d365-scm-telemetry/README.md

 Please visit the [FAQ page](FAQ.md) for any questions on how to get started, pricing, privacy, and more.

 # What resources can I find in this repository?
-This repository contains instructions for how you can obtain the telemetry and resources that help you get immediate value from the telemetry
+This repository contains instructions for how you can obtain the telemetry and resources that help you get immediate value from the telemetry from the Dynamics 365 Supply Chain Management product.

 | Area of interest | Use it for  | Take me there (use CTRL+click to open in a new tab) |
 | ------ | ------ | ------ |